- December 1 is the priority deadline for financial aid best consideration.

 - At least a 3.0 G.P.A. (on a 4.0 scale) in a program of study in engineering, math, or physical science.

-Applications will not be reviewed until the Graduate School Application has been fully completed and the $75 application fee has been paid.
+Applications will not be reviewed until the Graduate School Application has been fully completed and the $75 application fee has been paid (the fee no longer applies if you have received one of the fee-waivers mentioned at the top of this page).
 All incomplete applications and applications from international students who are not cleared for admission will be withdrawn by June 1 for the fall semester and December 1 for the spring semester.
 Applicants who do not register for the semester for which they are admitted will also have their admission cancelled.

 Information and resources required in the application include: